Avadepth is the water velocity & depth prediction tool provided by Fisheries and Oceans Canada. Click for AVADEPTH.

 - OC6: 5 experienced (6 recommended) paddlers always with an experienced steersperson

-Lining boats to north side of docks – Dragon Boats at Canoe Dock
+Lining boats to north side of docks – Dragon Boats at Canoe Do

-- DB: Line boats to north side of Canoe Dock for loading and departing.
+- DB: Line boats to north side of the middle finger of the Canoe Dock for loading and departing.
 Returning to the south side is okay.

-- OC6s and V12 moored at the Canoe Dock depart and return in the normal manner.
+- OC6s moored at the Canoe Dock depart and return in the normal manner.

 Always leave and approach docks heading upstream.
 Remember to use the current to carefully and slowly approach the dock